-A person’s home should be there safe space; it is the place that you should be fully in control of, where you needn’t fear the wider world.
+A person’s home should be their safe space; it is the place that you should be fully in control of, where you needn’t fear the wider world.
 But, of course, this is frequently not the case.
-Wherever more than one person co-exist together, there will likely be conflict or friction that can result in stress, or perhaps increase it after a difficult work day.
+Wherever more than one person co-exists together, there will likely be conflict or friction that can result in stress, or perhaps increase it after a difficult work day.

 Furthermore, taking the opportunity to exercise -even something as simple as going for a run or kicking a ball around with your children- helps manage stress.
 You will quickly find that by doing this, you will find yourself able to better cope with your problems and have the resilience to deal with them.

-Finally, as counter intuitive as it may sound, letting go and accepting that sometimes you aren’t in control liberates from stress.
-In your private life, you may have conflict because of extended family or certain friends.
+Finally, as counterintuitive as it may sound, letting go and accepting that sometimes you aren’t in control liberates you from stress.
+In your private life, you may have conflicts because of extended family or certain friends.
 You don’t control how anyone else behaves, so accepting that they act however they do and not taking it upon yourself to force them to change is the best thing you can do.

 If you like our course, why not look at our mental health e-learning course that looks at the stigmas associated with mental health that offers a digital certificate upon completion.